Azure/azure-sdk-for-js/documentation/writing_tests.md

 You'll see that the way this works is that there's an azure endpoint with this structure `https://portal.azure.com/#create/Microsoft.Template/uri/` that has an encoded URL at the end of it.
 In that case, this one: `https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-sdk-for-js%2Fmaster%2Fsdk%2Fkeyvault%2Ftests-resources.json`.

-One clicked, the deploy button will load a form at Azure that should ask some basic information, and then allow anyone to deploy the same set of resources, already properly configured, to their accounts.
-This form is automatically generated from the ARM template, so to help our users go through it in detail, and also to inform them of the resources they will be creating, we recommend writing these details in a new file in your projct's folder, called `TEST_RESOURCES_README.md` and linking it from your `README.md`.
+Once clicked, the deploy button will load a form at Azure that should ask some basic information, and then allow anyone to deploy the same set of resources, already properly configured, to their accounts.
+This form is automatically generated from the ARM template, so to help our users go through it in detail, and also to inform them of the resources they will be creating, we recommend writing these details in a new file in your project's folder, called `TEST_RESOURCES_README.md` and linking it from your `README.md`.
 Here's an example that applies to all of our KeyVault clients: https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/keyvault/TEST_RESOURCES_README.md